DrupalDevOps/Mirounga/README.md

 ## Some Assembly Required

-To build and run this project:
+__To build and run this project__:

+(Not very useful by itself, since the default docker-compose.yml does not set up an example web site).

 1. Download the git repo